ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 | 6A | DUP3       | 6 CALLVALUE 0 6 CALLVALUE
 | 6B | SLOAD      | Storage[6] CALLVALUE 0 6 CALLVALUE

 So when there is no call data we read the value of Storage[6].
-We don't know what this value is right now, but we can look for transactions that the contract received with no call data.
+We don't know what this value is yet, but we can look for transactions that the contract received with no call data.
 Transactions which just transfer ETH without any call data (and therefore no method) have in Etherscan the method `Transfer`.
 In fact, [the very first transaction the contract received](https://etherscan.io/tx/0xeec75287a583c36bcc7ca87685ab41603494516a0f5986d18de96c8e630762e7) is a transfer.

 If we look in that transaction and click **Click to see More**, we see that the call data, called input data, is indeed empty (`0x`).
 Notice also that the value is 1.559 ETH, that will be relevant later.